How it Works

-A few policies include language for a "reasonable force" exception for "bodily injury resulting from the use of reasonable force to protect persons or property."
-But this only protects you for "liability," meaning damages in a civil case and apply only after you are acquitted or the charges are dismissed.
+A few policies include language for a “reasonable force” exception for “bodily injury resulting from the use of reasonable force to protect persons or property.”
+But this only protects you for “liability,” meaning damages in a civil case and apply only after you are acquitted or the charges are dismissed in the criminal case.

-By law, none of these policies can provide immediate assistance for an attorney retainer, bond money, lost wages, criminal defense fees, and other potentially devastating expenses.
+By law, none of these policies can provide immediate assistance for an attorney retainer, bond money, lost wages, criminal defense fees, and other potentially devastating expenses, the way Second Call Defense can.
 Back to List

-Very few insurance companies are willing to provide any kind of insurance for using a firearm, even if it is justifiable self defense.
-Those who claim to provide such insurance may promise to cover you after a shooting, but the reality may not match the promise.
+Very few insurance companies are willing to provide any kind of insurance for intentionally using a weapon, even if it is justifiable self defense.
+Those who claim to provide such insurance may promise to cover you after an incident, but the reality may not match the promise.
 After an extensive study of available policies across the U.S., we have found that these policies …

-Many people think that if they buy generic liability coverage, often called an "umbrella" policy, they will be protected if they use a gun in self defense.
+Many people think that if they buy generic liability coverage, often called an “umbrella” policy, they will be protected if they use lethal force in self defense.
 However, it is against the law for any insurance company to insure you against illegal actions you may commit.

 So if you are charged with a crime, your umbrella policy will not protect you unless charges are dropped or you are acquitted.
 It is possible that an umbrella policy may provide some coverage for civil liability, but since civil suits generally follow criminal suits, you are unlikely to have coverage when you need it.
 Back to List

 Unless you are a multimillionaire, it is unlikely that you have enough ready cash available to cover all the potential costs of criminal or civil action against you.
 And even if you do have IRAs or savings to dip into, will it cover all your costs?